-The County has only those powers specifically conferred upon it by Ohio statutes.
-A three-member Board of County Commissioners (the "Commissioners"), elected at large in even-numbered years for four-year overlapping terms, is the primary legislative and executive body of the County.
+The County has only those powers, and powers incidental thereto, conferred upon it by Ohio statutes.
+A three-member Board of County Commissioners (the "Commissioners" or the "Board"), elected at large in even-numbered years for four-year overlapping terms, is the primary legislative and executive body of the County.

-In addition to three Commissioners, the eight other administrative officials of the County listed below are elected for terms of four years each, with the County Auditor and a County Commissioner elected at two year intervals before and after each presidential election year and the other County Commissioners and officers elected each presidential election year.
-Common Pleas Judges, Domestic Relations Judges, Juvenile Court Judges, and the Probate Judge are also elected on a countywide basis.
+In addition to the Commissioners, the eight other administrative officials of the County that follow, each of whom is independent within the limits of the state statutes affecting the particular office, are elected for terms of four years each, with the County Auditor and a Commissioner elected at two year intervals before and after a presidential election year and the other two Commissioners and other County officers elected in each presidential election year.
+Common Pleas Judges, Domestic Relations Judges and the Probate Judge are also elected on a countywide basis.